-Best time to travel Portugal borders the Atlantic Ocean, which contributes positively to the wonderful climate.
-During winter along the coast it is mild, and in summer hot and dry, with the warmest months being July and August.
-Even through these hot months it never becomes unbearable as there is a steady fresh breeze coming of the ocean.
+Best time to travel Portugal borders the Atlantic Ocean, which contributes to the wonderful climate.
+During winter the weather is mild along the coast.
+In the summer it is hot and dry with the warmest months being July and August.
+Even through the hotter months it never becomes unbearable as there is a steady fresh breeze coming of the ocean.
 It almost never rains in summer making the months between May and November ideal to plan your trip to Portugal.
-During the beginning of the year and autumn the temperature can drop below 20°C but it also means there are less visitors, and emptier line-ups.
+During the beginning of the year and in autumn the temperature can drop below 20°C but it also means there are less visitors and secluded line-ups.
 The ocean temperature stays around 20°C well into November.

 Air & Water Temperature In the summer months the air temperature is between 26°C and 29°C with the water averaging 22°C.

-In winter the temperature drops to around 15°C highs during the day, and temperatures dropping into the single digits in the evening.
+In the winter months the temperature during the day only reaches an average of 15°C and drop down to single digits at night.
 The water is at its coldest in January and February sitting around the 15°C degree mark.
 With the right wetsuit this is no problem and you can surf comfortably all year long.

-Wetsuits On especially hot summer days surfing without a wetsuit can happen in Portugal, but usually we recommend a 3/2 mm or spring suit in summer, and a 4/3 mm or even 5/3 mm in winter.
+Wetsuits On especially hot summer days surfing without a wetsuit can happen in Portugal, but we recommend a 3/2 mm or spring suit in the summer and a 4/3 mm or even 5/3 mm in the winter.
 Wetsuits not only protect you from the cold, but also sunburn.

-Portugal spoils travels for choice with world-class breaks around every corner.
+Portugal spoils travelers with world-class breaks around every corner.
 We’ve listed a few starting with the Algarve:

 Praia do Castelejo / Cordoama Drive from the Surf Lodge towards Vila do Bispo through the little village and onwards to the coast where you will arrive at Praia do Castelejo on your left, and Praia do Cordoama on the right.
 Once you navigate the rocks you will be on one of the longest sand beaches in the Algarve that is surrounded by dominant cliffs that protect the inland from the wind.
 Praia do Castelejo and Cordoama are good beach breaks that offer a reliable alternative if the swell is too small for Amado.
 These two spots are beach beaks and you’ll find both lefts and rights rolling into the bay.